ksu-cis300-master/Homework-5-F23-TravelingSalesperson-Instructions/index.md

 #### 6.1.7.
 A public Children property

 This property should be of type **List\<TreeNode\>**.
 It should get a list of the children of this node.
 Do **not** use the default implementation; instead, use a block of code to build the list you need to return.
 If this node stores a complete circuit, the list returned should be empty.
 Otherwise, follow the same logic as the code to set up the recursive calls within the **CircuitFinder.FinishShortestCircuit** method for Homework 3 - each child corresponds to a recursive call.
 Note that you should not change the contents of any of the fields.
 Instead, build new arrays and use the **private** constructor to construct each node.
 Make use of an array's **CopyTo** method and/or the **Array.Copy** method as appropriate.
+Note that new arrays will need to be constructed for each child - if you reuse arrays, each child will refer to the same array.

 ### 6.2.
 The CircuitFinder Class